 - Number of server locations: 160 locations across 94 countries

 - Clients supported: Windows, MacOS, Linux, iOS, Android, Consoles, Wi-Fi Routers, smart TVs

-A great enhancement of the service as of late, was the introduction of Linux, iOS, and MacOS clients.
-It’s now available on the full suite of popular operating systems and platforms.
+The recent introduction of Linux, iOS, and MacOS clients has significantly enhanced the service, making it compatible with the full suite of popular operating systems and platforms.

-Installing and configuring ProtonVPN’s Windows client was simple enough and it provided some of the best in-use statistics.
-Performance was at the lower end of our comparison group at 39 Mb/s down and 18 Mb/s up, compared to our usual 125 Mb/s down and 18 Mb/s up.
-Netflix was blocked, but Amazon Prime Video and our other test services connected without a hitch.
+Installing and configuring ProtonVPN’s Windows client is simple enough to do, and it provides some of the best in-use statistics.
+At 39 Mb/s down and 18 Mb/s up (compared to the usual 125 Mb/s down and 18 Mb/s up), its performance was at the lower end of our comparison group.
+Amazon Prime Video and most of our other test services (except for Netflix) connected without a hitch.

-- Cost: 0$ for limited plan; $4/month when billed annually for the Basic plan (two devices and high speeds, 54 countries).
-Next, you can pay $8/month when billed annually for the Plus plan (five devices and the highest speeds and access to Secure Core and Tor Servers).
-Lastly is the Visionary Plan, coming in at $24/month when billed annually for the Visionary plan.
+- Cost: Free for a limited plan, you pay $4/month when billed annually for the Basic plan (two devices and high speeds, 54 countries).
+Next, you can pay $8/month when billed annually for the Plus plan (five devices and the highest speeds, and access to Secure Core, Secure Streaming and Tor Servers).
+Lastly is the Visionary Plan, coming in at $24/month when billed annually (10 devices, mail account, all other features)

 - Clients supported: Windows, MacOS, iOS, Android, Linux